 - Future of work, future workplace and future skills The purpose of this proposed activity is to develop a framework/Operating Model on Skills, Capabilities and Training that is future proofed and can be adopted in any NSO.
-This Model will include complementary skills and capabilities which will be complementary to the technical skills applicable to roles including Statistical, HR, IT etc. The task team will research best practices, current models and practices adopted before and during COVID2020 and which were successful and can be adopted across NSOs. - Ethical leadership as part of culture evolution -.
+This Model will include complementary skills and capabilities which will be complementary to the technical skills applicable to roles including Statistical, HR, IT etc. The task team will research best practices, current models and practices adopted before and during Covid-19 and which were successful and can be adopted across NSOs.
+This includes how to remotely manage and mobilize teams, as well as how to evaluate results in this new setting. - Ethical leadership as part of culture evolution -.
 The goal is to define a common vocabulary, a framework, and give concrete suggestions (sort of Handbook) to support NSOs' leadership in managing ethics and integrity as part of the Corporate Social Responsibility and an organisational culture aligned with this.
 To identify how many and which NSOs have implemented policies, procedures and programmes on ethics management, a short poll will be held.
 This will be used to involve colleagues and to collected feedback, insights and examples.
 Additionally, a collaborative platform and/or a meeting to exchange experiences and ideas is proposed to be organized. - Role of market research, digital marketing & communication strategies and tools in managing a crisis communication situation and in promoting public engagement in surveys The pandemic has highlighted how important agile and responsive communication strategies are to allow NSI's manage emerging and fast-changing situations It is a follow-up on the Strategic Communication Framework to address and include the many issues that arose during the pandemic in the area of crisis communication.
 The key objective is to explore how NSO's can use the power and potential of digital communication to position themselves to respond to rapidly evolving communication and marketing requirements.